 Because of the much better control of the phase difference and the gain ratio, it is much easier to get deep nulls.
 Knowledge of the actual phase setting, linear phase control and phase/gain spreading are a must.

-Noise level is about the same as the MFJ-1025 noise level, because the phasing networks are essentially the same.
-But large signal behaviour is much better.
+Noise contribution is about the same as the MFJ-1025, because the phasing networks are essentially the same.
+But large signal behavior is much better.